Moon Pie

 The traditional pie is approximately 4 in in diameter.
-A smaller version, called a Mini Moon Pie, is approximately half the weight, and a double-decker moon pie of the traditional diameter features a third cookie and an additional layer of marshmallow.
+A smaller version, called a Mini Moon Pie, is approximately half the weight, and a double-decker Moon Pie of the traditional diameter features a third cookie and a second layer of marshmallow.
 The five primary flavors are chocolate, vanilla, banana, strawberry, and salted caramel.
-Orange and coconut appear seasonal during the Mardi Gras parading season.
+Coconut appears seasonally during the Mardi Gras parading season.
+Lemon, Blueberry, and Pumpkin Spice also appear seasonally throughout the year.

 History

-According to Chattanooga Bakery, they came up with the idea for moon pies when a traveling salesman for the company asked a Kentucky coal miner what kind of snack he would like to eat, and the miner requested something with graham crackers and marshmallows.
-Popular folklore, repeated and encouraged by the Chattanooga Bakery itself, states the miner then asked that the snack be "as big as the moon", which inspired the name "moon pie".
+According to Chattanooga Bakery, they came up with the idea for Moon Pies when a traveling salesman for the company asked a Kentucky coal miner what kind of snack he would like to eat, and the miner requested something with graham crackers and marshmallows.
+Popular folklore, repeated and encouraged by the Chattanooga Bakery itself, states the miner then asked that the snack be "as big as the Moon", which inspired the name "moon pie".

 The company celebrated its centennial with a "My Favorite MoonPie Memory" contest.
-The grand prize was a 100-year supply of moon pies.
+The grand prize was a 100-year supply of Moon Pies.
 A military veteran, Christopher Priest from Rockford, Michigan, won the contest.
 The company also took a wrapped Winnebago across the country in the fall, thanking its top customers and attending various sporting events and festivals.

 In September 2017, as part of its centennial, MoonPie returned to its original recipe, replacing high-fructose corn syrup with sugar and removing preservatives and artificial colors and flavors.

 In 2020, the company released pumpkin spice double-decker MoonPie as well as mini MoonPies.
-The minis appear on their website and the double-deckers are available at Bass Pro Shops and Cabela's.

-The brand is known for its off-kilter Twitter presence.
+The brand is known for its eccentric Twitter presence.

+In 2024, Mast General Store began selling Over the Moon candy bars.